In This Article

 Many people visit antique stores to get their silverplate tea sets and platters appraised, hoping that they strike gold.
 In most cases, their items are worth much less than they thought.
-Unfortunately, silver plate value is relatively low compared to other silver antiques.
+Unfortunately, the value of silver plate is relatively low compared to other silver antiques.
 So how much is this common antique worth?
 Is a full silver plate tea set worth more than a teapot?
 Are there any pieces that are worth collecting?
-Keep reading to find out more.
+We spoke with a seasoned antique dealer for more information.

 What Is Silverplate?

 Silverplate is a type of houseware made from base metal and plated with a thin coating of silver.
 It has the look and feel of sterling silver for a fraction of the cost.
 Silver plating is a process in which a thin layer of silver is plated over a base metal such as copper or brass.
-This process helps protect the underlying metal from corrosion or oxidation, thus increasing its longevity.
+This process protects the underlying metal from corrosion or oxidation, thus increasing its longevity.

 Around 1840, the process of electroplating was invented, which inevitably cut production costs further.
 An electrical current is used to apply a very thin layer of silver to the top of the base metal.
 During the Victorian era, there was a high demand for silver housewares.
 Manufacturers would implement these processes to create cheap silver plate items that looked like the real thing.
 People who would otherwise not be able to buy silver could now afford it, and so it was mass-produced.

 The antique silverplate market fluctuates.
 Despite that, certain items still sell well.
 “We have always sold antique Victorian Plate extremely well as it makes wonderful anniversary, wedding, and birthday gifts,” David Wyler explains.

 In old Sheffield Plate, Wyler’s most popular sellers include:

 In antique Victorian Plate, Wyler says the following utilitarian items are popular:

 - Cake baskets

 - Syphon stands